Synopsis

 makedepends (array)

-An array of packages that this package depends on to build, but are not needed at runtime.
+An array of packages this package depends on to build but are not needed at runtime.
 Packages in this list follow the same format as depends.

 optdepends (array)

-An array of optional packages (and accompanying reasons) that are not essential to the package, but would offer increased functionality or other features when installed. optdepends are currently for informational purposes only and are not utilized by pacman during dependency resolution.
-The format should be similar to the following:
+An array of packages (and accompanying reasons) that are not essential for base functionality, but may be necessary to make full use of the contents of this package. optdepends are currently for informational purposes only and are not utilized by pacman during dependency resolution.
+Packages in this list follow the same format as depends, with an optional description appended.
+The format for specifying optdepends descriptions is:

 conflicts (array)

 An array of packages that will conflict with this package (i.e. they cannot both be installed at the same time).
 This directive follows the same format as depends.
-Versioned conflicts are also supported.
+Versioned conflicts are supported using the operators as described in depends.

 provides (array)